nohren/MiniMax-Tree-AI-simulation/README.md

 This game is based off of the "Don't take the last Teddy" game by Dr. Tim "Dr. T" Chamillard.
 It is played machine against machine.
 It simulates alternating levels of difficulty.
 Player difficulty is determined by tree node search depth.

 **Difficulty level:**

-  -Depth: 3 - Easy
+ Easy - depth 3

-  -Depth: 4 - Medium
+ Medium - depth 4

-  -Depth: 5 - Hard
+ Hard - depth 5

 **Simulation:**